n1kito/Philosophers/README.md

 **Rules for the mandatory part**

 - [ ] Each philosopher should be a thread.
 - [ ] There is one for between each pair of philosophers.
-Therefore, if there are several philisophers, each philosopher has a fork on their left side and a fork on their right side.
+Therefore, if there are several philosophers, each philosopher has a fork on their left side and a fork on their right side.
 If there is only one philosopher, there should be only one fork on the table.
 - [ ] To prevent philosophers from duplicating forks, you should protect the forks state with a mutex for each of them.

 **About the logs of the program**